Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 import Horizon from './ifcc-horizon/Instrument.svelte';
 ```

+Any images, resources, Svelte components or other files outside your `Panel.svelte` file must exist within the `./frontend/src/panel/` directory.
+You are free to create subdirectories within this directory as needed when developing your component.

 The minimum requirements for your component are:

 1. You must import `onMount` and `createEventDispatcher` from `svelte`